If you’ve been in business for a while, you’ve heard of ACH payments.

 It is an electronic network used to move money among bank accounts in the United States.
 And only the U.S. — the ACH network is not currently outside the country, although “Global ACH” is in development.

-The ACH system is used by banks and other financial organizations to batch transactions and collect them together for processing.
+The ACH payment system is used by banks and other financial organizations to batch transactions and collect them together for processing.

 This typically takes place three times every business day.